 Who should buy a Chromebook?

-A Chromebook powered by Google’s Chrome OS is a simpler, more optimized affair, a locked-down PC that began as little more than the Chrome browser—but it can be hundreds of dollars cheaper than a comparable Windows PC.
+A Chromebook powered by Google’s Chrome OS is a simpler, more optimized affair.
+Essentially, it’s useful to think of a Chromebook as a dedicated Chrome browser running on top of secure hardware.
+It can also be hundreds of dollars cheaper than a comparable Windows PC, even with the same processor inside!
 Numerous American classrooms have settled on Chromebooks for in-person and distance learning, and it can be a great idea to have a low-priced Chromebook for the home.

 Now, however, Chromebooks do much more, including Android apps and cloud gaming, making them entertainment as well as productivity devices.
+Google is also adding more features to Chromebooks to make them as useful as Windows devices.
 Amazon’s list of the “best-selling laptops” is often dominated by Chromebooks—see for yourself!
-Pay attention during the holidays or peak sales periods like Prime Day, when prices can also drop really low—down around $100 or more.
+Pay attention during the holidays or peak sales periods like Prime Day, when prices can drop really low—down around $100 or more.
 Just make sure you’re not buying a Chromebook that’s fallen out of the support window.
 (We’ll talk more about that, below.)

 Chromebook buyer’s cheat sheet